kljr/SpringboardVM/README.md

 > Apache

 * `aprel` - restart apache
-* `drprov` - provision virtual hosts for new installations, create the site, database, and drush aliases.
+* `sbvm_prov` - provision virtual hosts for new installations, create the site, database, and drush aliases.

 > DB

-* `drdump` - dump all databases to backup
+* `sbvm_dump` - dump all databases to backup

 ## Drush global install